KOY-Network/koy-documentation/docs/How to add KOY Network to Anchor Wallet.md

 ### Step 2: Manage Available Blockchains

-The Manage Available Blockchains screen will open.
-Scroll to the bottom of it and click on the tile for Add/Remove.
+After clicking `Manage Blockchains`, you'll be taken to the `Manage Available Blockchains` screen.
+Scroll down to the bottom of this page until you find the `Add/Remove` tile; click on it to proceed.

 <img
-    src="/img/S2.PNG"
+    src="/img/steps/step_2.png"
-    alt="step 1"
+    alt="step 2"
     style={{
-      width: '400px', // Set the desired width in pixels
+      height: '400px',
       display: 'block', // Ensure the image takes the full width
       margin: '0 auto' // Center the image horizontally }}